vc-adams/Idaho_Wildfires_Dashboard/README.md

 # Recreating Application
 1. This project has been deployed on Heroku:  https://wildfires-part2-app.herokuapp.com/ <br/>
 2. Subcomponents of assembling the project include: <br/>
-  -API call from weatherstack.com and matching that data via dates and lat/long with the wildfire locations.
+•	API call from weatherstack.com and matching that data via dates and lat/long with the wildfire locations.